-Stan Nenoff is the CEO of Advomi, an online platform where companies and individuals can book legal services from vetted lawyers and all listed legal services are verified.
+Stan Nennoff is the CEO of Advomi, an online platform where companies and individuals can book legal services from vetted lawyers and all listed legal services are verified.
 Established in 2014 in Bulgaria, five years later Advomi lawyers have served more than 10,000 clients and saved them thousands of dollars and hours of time.
 Since 2019 Advomi is also available in Singapore.
 We sat down with Stan to learn more about the platform, the opportunities Singapore offers for a start up and how the start up ecosystem compares to the one in Bulgaria.

 CEEC: You launched Advomi in 2014, how was the idea born and what was behind it?

-Stan Nenoff: In 2012 we launched a non-profit that leverages modern technology to make legal information more accessible.
+Stan Nennoff: In 2012 we launched a non-profit that leverages modern technology to make legal information more accessible.
 Thus, people could easily understand their legal rights and responsibilities.
 Later, it was clear to us that only information is not enough.
 People and businesses asked for legal services that are in the 21-st century.
 So, we created Advomi for them.
 In Bulgaria we operate under the brand Advokatami.bg.
 We empower lawyers with technology, we optimise processes and services, thus clients get high quality legal services at affordable prices.

 CEEC: Why did you choose to expand to Singapore specifically and to run your company here?
 What were the benefits that outweighed in general and compared to other countries in Europe or the US?
 Why Southeast Asia?